Medical-Image-Analysis-Laboratory/mialsuperresolutiontoolkit/documentation/installation.rst

 .. note:: The MIALSRTK BIDSApp has been tested only on Ubuntu and MacOSX.
 For Windows users, it might be required to make few patches in the Dockerfile.

-* Docker managed as a non-root user
+* Set Docker to be managed as a non-root user

   * Open a terminal